alirezahi/alirezahi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Balad Web in CafeBazaar
+- 🔭 I’m currently working on Veye Clinic @ Aidence
-- 🌱 I’m currently learning Typescript.
 - 📫 How to reach me: alireza97hi@gmail.com